ga-curriculum/men-stack-error-handling/server-side-error-handling/README.md

 ```plaintext
 Fruit validation failed: name: Path `name` is required.
 ```

+The `catch` block will also send a response to client, informing the user that an error has occurred.

 However, it's important to note that `try...catch` blocks aren't perfect.
 There are many issues that will go undetected if a `try...catch` is the only safeguard applied.
 This leads us to the need for custom error handling.